![]() |

 Sight word recognition skills develop as a student encounters words frequently enough that they become stored in memory, allowing for quick recognition.
 Recognition of sight words is typically applied to high-frequency words and irregular words that do not follow standard phonetic patterns and cannot easily be decoded using phonics rules.

-These are words break decoding rules and should be taught as an automatic recognition task.
+These are words that break decoding rules and should be taught as an automatic recognition task.
 Also, pointing these words out in connected text is very helpful, so readers can see them in context.

 Children also learn the rules of syntax and grammar through conversation and listening to stories read aloud.
 Even without the formal knowledge of parts of speech, a child learns that subjects and verbs must agree.
 Students should learn to understand that there is a difference between I and me and they and them, etc. This is one of the ways oral language supports the development of written language.